IELTS Diagram: Model Answer Band Score 9 with Tips

 IELTS Writing Task 1: Life Cycle Diagram

-Below is an IELTS writing task 1 life cycle diagram model answer and practice.
+IELTS writing task 1 life cycle diagram model with two diagrams.
 This lesson focuses on the use of plural and singular nouns as well as using the correct verb form.
 You will also see how to write an introduction and overview for a diagram report.

 IELTS Lady Bird Diagram